haze-lang/Design/Background.md

 # Background
 Described here is some context and reasons why I decided to work on a programming language for my senior project.
-This document needs to updated since it was originally the outline of my proposal before my project was accepted.
+This document needs to be updated since it was originally the outline of my proposal before the project was accepted.

 ## Motivation and Goal
 The focus of this project is on features